 Among the most critical challenges for healthcare providers is making the best possible choice when partnering with technology vendors.
 But as consolidation continues throughout healthcare, whether it’s hospitals, physician practices, IDNs or technology vendors, it’s harder to know what kind of engine is under the hood.

-Fortunately, there’s a fairly simple solution to this challenge when it comes to population health solutions – ask vendors the right questions (despite how uncomfortable it makes them), whether during preliminary contacts at a conference or tradeshow or as part of a product demo.
+Fortunately, there’s a fairly simple solution to this challenge when it comes to population health solutions: ask vendors the right questions, whether during preliminary contacts at a conference or tradeshow or as part of a product demo.